AyahZaareer/Reading-notes/class6.md

 #### However, when we say that Node is built on the V8 engine, we don’t mean that Node programs are executed in a browser.
 They aren’t.
 Rather, the creator of Node (Ryan Dahl) took the V8 engine and enhanced it with various features, such as a file system API, an HTTP library, and a number of operating system–related utility methods.

 #### This means that Node.js is a program we can use to execute JavaScript on our computers.
 In other words, it’s a JavaScript runtime.

+### What is npm?
+#### NPM is a package manager for Node. js packages, or modules if you like. www.npmjs.com hosts thousands of free packages to download and use.
+The NPM program is installed on your computer when you install Node.js.
+NPM is already ready to run on your computer!